avichalp/ethernaut-ctf/README.md

 This solution uses the same logic as the DEX contract (previous challenge).
 It just deploys 4 ERC20 contract (instead of 2 in DEX).
 Lets call them A, B, C & D. Then it repeatedly swaps A->C and C->A until Dex's balance for A becomes 0.
 Similarly do it for B->D and D->B.

 ### [Puzzle Wallet](https://github.com/avichalp/ethernaut-ctf/blob/master/src/main/ctf/ethernaut/puzzle_wallet.cljs)
+Upgradeable Proxies uses `delegatecall` under the hood.
+In a `delegatecall` execution, the EVM uses caller's storage with callee's code.
+Storage slot #0 in the caller is `pendingAdmin`.
+In callee, the slot 0 is the `owner`.
+Storage slot #1 in the caller is `admin`, in callee it is `maxBalance`.

+1. If we call `proposeNewAdmin` with player's address, whenever the wallet contract tries to access the `owner` it will get the value of `pendingAdmin` (player's address).
+2. Step 1 makes player practically the wallet contract.
+As an owner, it can add itself to whitelist by calling `addToWhitelist`.
+3. Finally, since player is now whitelisted, it can call `setMaxBalance` function with its own address (implicit cast to uint256).
+This step will make the wallet contract update the storage of proxy contract at the slot where `admin` is stored.

 ### [Motorbike](https://github.com/avichalp/ethernaut-ctf-motorbike)